Reading progress: 0%

 The Digital Shift: From Vinyl to Upload

 By the late 2000s, the conditions around songwriting were changing as much as the styles themselves.
-The album remained the central artistic unit.
-From Blue to Illinois, artists built connected statements designed for sustained listening.
+The album still mattered.
+From Blue to Illinois, artists had built connected statements designed for sustained listening.

-As recording technology became more accessible and internet distribution grew, the way people listened to music changed.
+As recording technology became more accessible and internet distribution expanded, the way people listened to music changed.
 Songs moved through digital files rather than vinyl or CD.
-People discovered music through blogs, forums, and later streaming platforms.
-The relationship between the artist and the audience grew stronger and was not as controlled by traditional intermediaries.
+Discovery happened through blogs, forums, and later streaming platforms.
+The relationship between artist and audience felt more direct, even if it was still shaped by new intermediaries.

 The album did not disappear, but its role changed.
 Singles became more important, and playlists reordered songs.
 The voice sounded the same, but the room felt different.
 The path from the folk stage to the bedroom studio now often ran through a laptop.